What Is Use Tax?

 Frequently Asked Questions

 Find answers and general information about Vermont Use Tax.
 If in doubt about an item you’ve purchased, contact the Vermont Department of Taxes at 802-828-2551.
-For more information, please review our press release and the FAQs.
+For more information, please review the FAQs.

 Why does Vermont have a use tax?